 Overview of Nashville

 Nashville apartments tend to rent for reasonable rates.
-While prices are rising, residents report paying from about $700 to $1,150 a month to rent apartments in Nashville.
+Depending on the neighborhoods you’re searching in, residents report paying from about $600 to $1,150 a month to rent one-bedroom apartments in Nashville.
 That expense, considered along with the prices one pays for food and utilities, still puts Nashville below the national cost of living average.
 If you're new to town or swapping apartments, the city's seven-percent vacancy rate means you'll have a reasonable selection of places to choose from.

 The music scene in Nashville is indubitably the city's biggest draw.
-The Tennessee Performing Arts Center, the Country Music Hall of Fame and Museum, and Ryman Auditorium-"the Mother Church of Country Music"-are all here.
-The Grand Ole Opry is now based east of Downtown, but the show returns to the Ryman for a run each winter.
+Apartments in Nashville are within close proximity to the Tennessee Performing Arts Center, the Country Music Hall of Fame, Ryman Auditorium-"the Mother Church of Country Music,” and many more.
+The Grand Ole Opry is now based east of Downtown Nashville, but the show returns to the Ryman for a run each winter.
 The Music Row section of Nashville still serves as the heart of country, gospel, and contemporary Christian music.